 Start testing: Run your A/B tests and wait to see how customers interact with your changes.
 Make sure you’ve left enough time for tests to run before moving onto the next step: analysis.

-Examine your results: Now you’ll be able to analyse the results of your tests.
-Look at your A/B tests one by one and consider how your changes have affected engagement, conversions and other interactions.
-Use what you’ve learnt to gain a better understanding of your customers’ preferences, then build on this as you create more A/B tests in the future.
+Examine your results: Now you’ll be able to analyze the results of your tests.
+Look at your A/B tests one by one and consider how your changes have affected engagement, conversions, and other interactions.
+Use what you’ve learned to gain a better understanding of your customers’ preferences, then build on this as you create more A/B tests in the future.

 A/B testing is a useful strategy for marketers, but it doesn’t come without its challenges.
 There are some limitations to this strategy, particularly if a brand has a smaller user sample size for testing, or if data is lacking.